xhtai/heisenbrgr/README.md

 heisenbrgr
 ==========

 This is a package to match accounts on anonymous marketplaces, to figure out which of them belong to the same sellers.
+This package is used in the paper

+Xiao Hui Tai, Kyle Soska and Nicolas Christin.
+Adversarial Matching of Dark Net Market Vendor Accounts.
+25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining (KDD), 2019.

+Source code for the paper is available at <https://github.com/xhtai/adversarial-matching>.

 Installation
 ------------